 The ACR National Radiology Data Registry (NRDR™) is a CMS-approved Qualified Clinical Data Registry (QCDR) for the Merit-Based Incentive Payment System (MIPS) for 2022.
 One of several available participation methods for MIPS, a QCDR is a CMS-approved entity that collects medical and/or clinical data for the purpose of improving the quality of patient care.
 Because its focus is on improving overall quality of care, QCDR data must include patients across all payers, not just Medicare beneficiaries.

-For 2018 CMS has approved the 22 QCDR measures submitted by the ACR, increasing the total measures available to radiologists and radiation oncologists from 58 to 78.
-These additional measures are calculated from data submitted to six NRDR registries and were developed by the ACR to give radiologists options that may be more meaningful and applicable to the care they provide.
+For 2022, CMS has approved 22 QCDR measures submitted by the ACR, making 65 total measures available to radiologists and radiation oncologists.
+These additional measures are calculated from data submitted to the NRDR registries (specifically GRID and DIR) and were developed by the ACR to give radiologists options that may be more meaningful and applicable to the care they provide.

 Using NRDR as a QCDR